MichaelOC05/arr/journals/edgar.md

 Uploaded logo onto front page with customizations

 ## August 31, 2022
-Worked with seirs on researching a plan on how to integrate poster images from the API to react
+Worked with seirs on researching a plan on how to integrate poster images from the API to react.